EPLS-collective/NullA-Browser/CONTRIBUTING.md

 ## Contributing

 We welcome contributions of any kind.
-Code, bug reports, translations, design feedback—all of it helps.
+Code, bug reports, translations, design feedback all of it helps.

 If you're not sure where to start, open an issue and ask.